 The short version: The concept of Cultural Maturity presents a sophisticated guiding framework for making sense of and addressing the core tasks of our time.
 It provides a no-nonsense, yet compelling general guiding story, one able to get beyond familiar political, religious, and philosophical ideologies.
 And it goes further to offer detailed theoretical perspective for confronting the critical personal and cultural challenges ahead and separating wheat from chaff with regard to the kind of thinking the future will require.

-Four new books by Charles Johnston are now out and available in both print and e-book form.
-(See the ICD Press section for descriptions.)
+Eight recent books by Charles Johnston are now out and available in both print and e-book form.
+(See www.charlesjohnstonmd.com for full descriptions and other earlier works.)

 On the Evolution of Intimacy: A Brief Exploration of the Past, Present, and Future of Gender and Love(See www.hopeandthefuture.com/intimacy) addresses some of our times most provocative questions from a culturally mature perspective.